-- 7 The in-house solicitor - 9 The in-house solicitor in a law/legal function - 10 The in-house solicitor as legal compliance officer - 11 The in-house solicitor as company director or pension trustee - 11 The in-house solicitor as company secretary - 11 The in-house solicitor working in a regulatory role - 11 Non-legal career roles of the in-house solicitor
+- 7 Diversity of roles - 9 The solicitor in a law/legal function - 10 The in-house solicitor as legal compliance officer - 10 The in-house solicitor as company director or pension trustee - 10 The in-house solicitor as company secretary - 10 The in-house solicitor working in a regulatory role - 11 The in-house solicitor as consultant to the organisation's customers/clients - 11 The in-house solicitor in a non-legal or quasi-legal role

-15 CHAPTER 2 - YOUR ROLE
+2 - YOUR ROLE

-- 15 Applying for an in-house solicitor position

-- 19 Recruitment: applying for a position

-- 20 Getting started defining your role

-- 20 What is your role?

-- 21 Additional considerations when the role is new and not clearly defined

-- 21 Who should manage the in-house legal function?

-- 22 What are the internal reporting lines?

-- 23 Should the in-house solicitor be a board director or have board access?

-- 23 Should the in-house solicitor be a company secretary?

-- 24 Should the in-house solicitor be a data protection officer (DPO)?

-- 24 Corporate governance

-- 24 Whistleblowing and other relevant legislation

-- 25 Training and development

-- 25 Continuing Professional Development

-- 25 Trainee solicitors in-house

-- 26 Mentoring opportunities

-- 26 In-house solicitors and pro bono work
+- 14 Applying for an in-house solicitor position - 19 Applying for a position in the public sector - 19 Getting started defining your role - 20 What is your role? - 20 Additional considerations when the role is new and not clearly defined - 21 Who should manage the in-house legal function? - 21 What are the internal reporting lines? - 22 Should the in-house solicitor be a board director or have board access? - 22 Should the in-house solicitor be a company secretary? - 23 Corporate governance - 23 Whistleblowing and other relevant legislation - 23 Training and development